Easy Clam Chowder | New England Style

 Instructions

-- Check vegetables at 15 minutes to see if done (tender).
-Cook for 5 more minutes if not done.
+• Bring vegetable mixture to a boil, then lower the heat to allow it to simmer.
+Check the vegetables for 15 minutes to see if they are done (tender).
+Cook for five more minutes if not done.
 Remove from heat and set aside.

 Notes